ProgUn1corn/Qlourie_Astral_R/README.md

 However I'm really looking forward to build a new car from the ground up.
 I'm learning sketching and I plan to make a new car in Blender, at that time it will have it's road counterpart also Rally4, Rally2 variant.
 I'm really looking forward to it.

-Also some fiction brands and sponsors!
+Also some fictional lore friendly brands and sponsors!
 There is actually now in the mod by Automation modders but I'm planning to make my own original sponsors.
 ![Astral_R](Docs/BRC/9.jpg)
 ![Astral_R](Docs/BRC/17.jpg)
 ![Astral_R](Docs/Rally2/4.jpg)